pupilfirst/playbook/introduction.md

 | Evaluation | Theory **exams**, with practical labs | **Practical results** that you produce with your knowhow |
 | Graduation | You score above the pass percentile and get a **job**, or you go for **higher education** | **Six ways** to graduate |

+Through the SV.co online platform, Startup Village will guide you through the startup journey.
+This entire book can be read in two weeks but to practice it and become an expert is a life long process.
+The more you practice, the more skilled you become.
+There is no need to memorise anything.
+There is no need to learn formulae by heart.
+Everything is available on the Internet and you can check any video or web link at any point of time.

+There is no need to be afraid as well because there is no final exam.
+Building a startup is a continuous creative process.
+You become better at this with the experience you get.
+Close to no one gets it right in the first try and thus you need to keep releasing the product and keep iterating it over.
+The best version of Android is always the next one: perfection is a work in progress.

 ## Six Ways to Graduate

 At Startup Village, we give you six ways to successfully graduate: